“A Welcoming Front Porch”

 - A collection of The Tatler, Winthrop’s former yearbook;

-- A small-scale reproduction of the navy and white uniforms Winthrop students were required to wear uniforms until 1955;
+- A small-scale reproduction of the navy-and-white uniforms Winthrop students were required to wear until 1955;

 - An array of tableware and serving sets used by students in the former dining hall; and